RaidenEi11/Project-Gardenia/README.md

 9. Open the serial monitor to check connection status.
 10. Use either the serial monitor or your ThingSpeak cloud channel to monitor plant health.

-Further improvements: Addition of automation, watering system and CO2 sensor provisions Updated occassionally.
+Further improvements: Addition of automation, watering system and CO2 sensor provisions.
+Updated occassionally.